Shreyaskashte/Lead-Scoring-Case-Study/README.md

 ## Documents

-Lead Scoreg Case Study : Python commented file include EDA,Logistic model regression and Confusion Matrix with  detailed comments.
+Lead Scoring Case Study : Python commented file include EDA,Logistic model regression and Confusion Matrix with  detailed comments.

 Assignment Subjective Question : Answer all the questions asked by the company in the word document provided and convert it into PDF.